Wendy Heath, '09 – Chair

 Bob has two daughters; the oldest graduated from SES in the spring 2010 and is now a sophomore in college.
 Her time at SES served her very well and has made the transition to college life much easier and more successful.
 Bob's youngest daughter is now making her mark on SES as a junior.

 In his spare time, Bob can be found reading, riding his bike, traveling with his family or volunteering in his local community of Northfield.

-Mary has been an SESEF board member since 2009.
-She is the parent of a Class of 2011 SES graduate and a junior.
+Mary has been an SESEF board member since 2009 and served as SESEF Treasurer from 2011-2016.
+She is the parent of two SES graduates; Class of 2011 and Class of 2013.
+Mary is a retired after a fulfilling 30 years in Law enforcement with the Minnesota State Patrol.
 She enjoys the behind the scenes involvement of assisting the SES Community.
 It has been an opportunity to meet other parents and the staff at SES.
 She is elated with the aptitude that the students at SES demonstrate.
 She feels the SESEF Board has made wise decisions that have provided funding to students and staff of SES for additional opportunities that only enriches the SES experience.

 Kevin Stanek is the proud father of an equally-proud 2005 graduate of SES.
 Out of gratitude to SES for its benefit to his daughter, Kevin started his involvement with SESEF when he volunteered to create a new website for the Foundation.
 Kevin's involvement with the Foundation grew to the point that he served as the chairperson from June 2007 through June 2010.

 Kevin works with student and faculty grants, and is the webmaster of www.sesef.org.

 Melissa Thone, '01 – Board Member